gmudcxr/EnrichingARInteraction/README.md

 # Enriching AR Interaction

-This is the official implementation of the paper **Enriching Physical-Virtual Interaction in AR Gaming by Tracking Identical Real Objects** submitted to IEEE Transactions on Games Special Issue on Computer Vision and Games.
+This is the official implementation of the paper **Enriching Physical-Virtual Interaction in AR Gaming by Tracking Identical Real Objects**.

 ## Development Environment